 This 20-credit-hour program may be completed in 24 months of study.
 Students begin in spring and follow the program sequence (spring: 3 credits; summer: 3 credits; fall: 3 credits; spring: 3 credits; summer: 3 credits; fall: 5 credits).

 All courses are offered online with one required face-to-face weekend seminar in the first course and one in the final course.
 Coursework from other colleges/universities in the area of Deaf/Hard of Hearing do not count toward completion of the program.

-The PASS Project will make hotel reservations and pay for lodging costs for students who live more than fifty miles (one-way) from where the weekend seminar is held (must be employed by a Indiana school system or special education planning district).
+The PASS Project will make hotel reservations and pay for lodging costs for students who live more than seventy-five miles (one-way) from where the weekend seminar is held (must be employed by a Indiana school system or special education planning district).

 This benefit is subject to change each grant year.

 - High-speed Internet access, a webcam, and microphone are required.

 - Students are expected to perform and compose work at a graduate level.
 A significant amount of time reading and completing assignments is necessary in order to successfully complete the requirements of the coursework (typically 9-12 hours per week).

 - Each course in the program may require field components which will involve identifying, observing and/or interacting with students who are deaf/hard of hearing, their families, and other DHH professionals.